 If you notice blood on the toilet paper or your underwear after a bowel movement, this can indicate anal bleeding.
 Blood in your stool may appear black or have red streaks.

 Doctors don’t know the exact cause of colonic polyps, but polyps usually result from abnormal tissue growth.
 The body periodically develops new healthy cells to replace old cells that are damaged or no longer needed.
 The growth and division of new cells is usually regulated.
 In some cases, however, new cells grow and divide before they’re needed.
 This excess growth causes polyps to form.
 The polyps can develop in any area of the colon.

 Although the specific cause of colonic polyps isn’t known, there are certain factors that can increase your risk of developing polyps.
 These include:

 - being over age 50

-- you have a family history of polyps or colon cancer
+- having a family history of polyps or colon cancer

-- you have had ovarian or uterine cancer before the age of 50
+- having had ovarian or uterine cancer before age 50

 Unhealthy behaviors that may contribute to the growth of colonic polyps include: